Back

 Decision Reserved

-The appeal judges have reserved their decision, meaning a ruling will be delivered at a later date.
+The appeal judges have reserved their decision.